 These alternative investments offer investors greater diversification than they may be used to.
 While alternative investments should not make up the bulk of one’s portfolio, even as a small holding, they can contribute to significant growth.
 They can, however, be risker investments than bank CD’s or U.S. Treasuries.
 Let’s take a look at each investment option.

 The peer to peer lender Lending Club is an option for someone looking for returns similar to junk bonds, but you take an active participation in investing.
 I’ve been a Lending Club investor for over three years now and started using them in mid 2009.
 The returns are higher than other types of fixed income investments currently, offers stable income, and allows you to manage your risk.
-Before signing up, you might want to check out my Lending Club Promotions page.

 - Lending Club Review – My initial report